 The best r/c drift car on a budget

 Not the biggest or most advanced drift car, this 1:24 RC car from Hot Wheels is a fantastic beginner RC car for children.
-It's simple to set up and use, comes with spare rear tyres and is designed to deal with the inevitable knocks and scrapes from being driven into the skirting boards and coffee table.
+It's simple to set up and use, comes with spare rear tyres, and is designed to deal with the inevitable knocks and scrapes from being driven into the skirting boards and coffee tables.

 It is perhaps a slight shame that it isn't based on a real car design, but you can see hints of Camaro and Firebird in areas.
 It possibly reminds us of a Local Motors Rally Fighter.